Shape-specific fluctuations of an active colloidal interface: Results

-We further report that $W_{\theta}^{SS}$ scales \textit{negatively} with the chain length.
+We further report that $W_{\theta}^{SS}$ scales \textit{negatively} with the chain length [Fig.~\ref{fig4}(B)].
 We may thus call this a \textit{smoothness} exponent.
-This form of orientational stabilization with the system size, as opposed to conventional ``roughness" seen in other growing interfaces (e.g. $\alpha^{\text{EW}} \approx 0.5$ and $\alpha^{\text{KPZ}} \approx 1/3$).
-The source of emergence for such a smoothening exponent can be appreciating the increased orientational rigidity along the chain, which increases with chain length \cite{kumar2023emergent}.
-The angular distribution along the CI becomes increasingly uniform, thereby making the chain stiffer and more polarized along the x-axis.
+This form of orientational stabilization with the system size, as opposed to conventional ``roughness", and implies a suppression of long-ranged orientational fluctuations at larger system sizes.
+The source of emergence for such a smoothening exponent is the increased orientational rigidity along the chain, which increases with chain length \cite{kumar2023emergent}.
+The angular distribution along the C-shape becomes increasingly uniform, thereby making the chain stiffer and more polarized along the x-axis.
 The RMS deviations from the the mean orientation thus decreases with system size (a larger fraction of the chain is polarized along the x-axis).
 This is in contrast to the positional steady-state fluctuations, where the mean $h(y)$ varies with chain length, and fluctuations about this exhibits roughness.
-Note that this is although the chain-averaged curvature vanishes in the thermodynamic limit \ref{sec:app_curvature}.